amv/gapier/README.md

 Instead of acting as a simple proxy which sends each update to Google servers, gapier tries to ignore updates that would not lead to state changes and enforce unique key constraints in an environment where it is not natively supported.
 This allows the programmer to concentrate on more important things than cleaning up duplicate rows or tracking wether something has changed or not.

-# How

-Gapier is a HTTP server which does the following things:

-* it allows you to authenticate it to edit google spreadsheet documents for you
-* then it exposes some HTTP POST endpoints which should make your life a bit easier

 # Why not just a library

 Unfortunately Google does not just allow you to edit stuff with your username and password.

 Making updates to Google documents through code involves two layers of security:

-* You need to create a OAuth2 client to identify your program which does the tasks
+* You need to create an API project and an OAuth2 client to identify your program which is responsible for the API calls
 * You need to login in with your own account to authorize your OAuth2 client to make changes on your behalf

 The first step leaves you with a OAuth2 client id and a secret.
 The second step leaves you with an OAuth2 refresh token.